ImpelsysInc/heart-bangalore-kata-2023/README.md

 ### Performance
 - **Data access Performance**: The architecture places a significant emphasis on selecting the appropriate database system to ensure optimized access and horizontal scalability, thereby meeting stringent response time requirements.
 One approach involves caching database data in an in-memory store to expedite access, while another option entails leveraging NoSQL databases for enhanced and optimized data retrieval.
+- **Application performancee**: The strategy involves the selection of an optimized programming language and the horizontal scaling of application nodes to effectively address the demands of scale and performance.
+Web applications are serving content from a Content Delivery Network (CDN) for performance and utilizing an optimized native mobile application for mobile devices.

 ## Use Journey
  ![User Journey Diagram](/Diagrams/road-warriors-workflow.png)
 ### User experience (UX) design